JeanExtreme002/FlightRadarAPI/docs/python.md

     airport_details = fr_api.get_airport_details(icao)
     ```

+    !!! note
-    Note: Arrivals and departures can have a limit `flight_limit` (max value is 100) to display.
+        Arrivals and departures can have a limit `flightLimit` (max value is 100) to display.
 When you need to reach more than 100 flights you can use additional parameter `page` to view other pages.

 ## Advanced Usage